 Americas General and Administrative Expenses.
-During the year ended December 31, 2022, Americas general and administrative expenses increased by \$78.6 million or 9% (and also 9% on a constant currency basis).
+During the year ended December 31, 2023, Americas general and administrative expenses increased by \$126.0 million or 13% (and also 13% on a constant currency basis).
 The increase in our Americas general and administrative expenses was primarily due to:

-- \$46.8 million of higher depreciation expense associated with back-office systems to support the growth of our business; - \$40.7 million of higher compensation costs, including salaries, bonuses, and stock-based compensation, primarily due to additional compensation expenses incurred related to our recent acquisitions and headcount growth; - \$24.0 million of higher office expenses primarily due to additional software and support services; and - \$10.4 million of higher travel and entertainment expenses due to the easing of COVID-19 travel restrictions.
+- \$57.1 million of higher depreciation expense associated with back-office systems to support the growth of our business; - \$24.7 million of higher office expenses primarily due to additional software and support services; - \$18.5 million of higher compensation costs, including salaries, bonuses and stock-based compensation, primarily due to headcount growth; and - \$17.3 million of higher rent expense primarily due to one-time termination costs associated with the consolidation of office space.